UMCarpentries/intro-curriculum-r/_episodes/05-r-markdown.md

 ~~~
 {: .output}

-Now, all we need to do is reference the values we just computed to describe our plot.
-To do this, we enclose each value in one set of backticks (`cat('`<some R value name>`')`), while the `{r}` part once again indicates that it's a chunk of R code.
-When we knit our report, R will automatically fill in the values we just created in the above code chunk.
-Note that R will automatically update these values every time our data might change (if we were to decide to drop or add countries to this  analysis, for example).
+Now, all we need to do is reference the values we just computed to describe our
+plot.
+To do this, we enclose each value in one set of backticks
+(`` `r some_R_variable_name` ``), while the ``r`` part
+once again indicates that it's a chunk of R code.
+When we knit our report, R will
+automatically fill in the values we just created in the above code chunk.
+Note
+that R will automatically update these values every time our data might change
+(if we were to decide to drop or add countries to this  analysis, for example).

 ```
-The above plot shows the relationship between GDP per capita and life expectancy for a total of "\u0060r nCountries\u0060" countries.
-For this set of countries, economic wealth ranged from a minimum of USD "\u0060r minGDP\u0060" to a maximum of USD "\u0060r maxGDP\u0060" per capita.
+The above plot shows the relationship between GDP per capita and life expectancy for a total of `` `r nCountries `` countries.
+For this set of countries, economic wealth ranged from a minimum of USD `` `r minGDP` `` to a maximum of USD `` `r maxGDP` `` per capita.
 ```
+{: .code}

 Now that we have a report we are happy with, let's push the changes to GitHub.